Tinnitus and Hyperacusis

 Tinnitus Retraining Therapy (TRT) is a treatment program for tinnitus and hyperacusis using both directive counselling and sound therapy.
 Developed by Dr. P.J.
 Jastreboff in the mid-1980s,

 TRT is used to retrain the subconscious part of the tinnitus sufferer’s brain to ignore the sound of tinnitus.
 For individuals who suffer from hyperacusis, TRT is used to retrain the auditory nerve through desensitization to once again tolerate normal environmental sounds.
 Treatment usually takes 18 to 24 months.
 If the protocol is followed carefully, some may see improvement by six months.
 Upon completion of the program, the tinnitus should no longer be bothersome, but if listened for, it will be heard.
 Continuity of care is essential for achieving results.

 What are sound conditioners?

 Many tinnitus sufferers find that head and ear noises are not as disruptive in the presence of some pleasing or neutral external sound.
-Sound conditioners such as in-the-ear maskers, hearing aids equipped with sound masking technology, or some combination of these solutions, can offer relief, particularly when you are struggling to fall asleep.
+Sound conditioners create a variety of soothing sounds that can offer relief, particularly when you are struggling to fall asleep.
 Consult with your audiologist to find out what might be right for you.